 Our team led the planning and environmental linkages (PEL) study for the U.S. 169/ I-70 North Loop in Kansas City, Missouri.
 The study provides alternatives for rehabilitating or replacing the aging Broadway Bridge over the Missouri River and accelerating future National Environmental Policy Act (NEPA) activities.
 The study also considered major changes to the downtown freeway loop and ways the transportation network could support development and revitalization in the area.

-The study also considers major changes to the downtown freeway loop and ways the transportation network can support development and revitalization in the area.
-Our team was responsible for engaging the community, analyzing ideas and developing a strategic plan for incremental improvements to the transportation infrastructure within the study area.
-Tasks included:
+The team was responsible for engaging the community, analyzing alternatives and developing a strategic plan for incremental improvements to transportation infrastructure within the study area.

 - Alternatives analysis

 - Environmental services

 2019 ACEC Missouri Engineering Excellence Award